kvassAI/slate/source/includes/_payment_methods.md

 }
 ```

-Retrieves the payment method with the given ID.
+Retrieves the payment method with a given ID.

 Argument | Description
 ---------- | -------
-**payment-method-id** | ID of the desired payment method
+**payment-method-id** | The payment method ID

 ## List all Payment Methods